Brett-Tanner/Journal/2024/Aug_24.md

 #### Jayson Stuff

+- [] Add ability to upload lessons from a CSV (for showcase)
+- [] Add a category resource (lesson_type) for evening class
+  - [] separate into conversation cards and actvities, maybe just by parsing the filename?
+- [] Add announcements
+  - [] Will need a message, validity period, maybe a link
+  - [] Shown conditionally based on User attributes, preferably only attributes w/out joins
 - [] Add event lessons
   - [] They're gonna need an attached image to display
   - [] Use the cards for teacher lessons as a template, same basic layout too
   - Can probably be handled by same controller?
   - [] Style to match Alex's mockup
-- [] Implement the lesson calendar
-  - Probably its own controller
-  - [] Needs a link on the teacher nav, using the calendar svg
-  - [] Style to match Alex's mockup
-- [] Add announcements
-  - [] Will need a message, validity period, maybe a link
-  - [] Shown conditionally based on User attributes, preferably only attributes w/out joins
 - [] Provide a summary of kid's test results per test, like the input view but minimal, maybe sorted by the level they moved to and just showing name/prev level/score
-- [] Add a category resource for evening class, resource types are conversation cards and actvities
 - Automatically (for kidsUP):
   - [] Create default teacher and class when new schools create
   - [] Add uploaded students to their school's default class